Chymyst/chymyst-core/docs/chymyst10.md

 # Distributed programming in the chemical machine

 All programs considered in the previous chapters ran within a single JVM process on a single (possibly multi-core) computer.
-We now consider the extension of the chemical machine paradigm to distributed programming, where programs run concurrently and in parallel on several OS processes and/or on several computers.
+This chapter describes the extension of the chemical machine paradigm to distributed programming, where programs can run concurrently and in parallel on several OS processes and/or on several computers.
-The resulting paradigm is the distributed chemical machine (DCM).
+The resulting paradigm is the **distributed chemical machine** (DCM).

 Similarly to how the single-process chemical machine (CM) provides a declarative approach to concurrent programming, the DCM provides a declarative approach to distributed concurrent programming.

-In what way is a CM program declarative?
+To motivate the main concept of the DCM, we need to consider the features that make the CM declarative.

 In CM, the programmer merely specifies that certain computations need to be run concurrently and in parallel.
 Computations are started automatically as long as the required input data is available.
-The input data needs to be specially marked as "destined for" concurrent computations (i.e. emitted on molecules).
+The input data needs to be specially marked as “destined for” concurrent computations (i.e. emitted on molecules).
 However, the code does not explicitly start new tasks at certain times, nor does it need explicitly to wait for or to synchronize processes that run in parallel.

-Similarly, the DCM requires the programmer merely to declare certain molecules as having the property of being distributed.
+Similarly, the DCM requires the programmer merely to _declare_ certain molecules as having the property of being distributed.
 The runtime of the DCM will automatically distribute the chosen data across all JVM processes that participate in a given cluster.
 We will call each of these processes a **DCM peer** running on the cluster.
 From the programmer's point of view, it makes no difference whether a DCM peer is a JVM process that runs on the same machine or on a different machine within the cluster.

+Also, there is no distinction between DCM peers (such as “master”/“worker”) at the architectural level.
+Every DCM peer participates in the computation in the same way -- by consuming and emitting distributed molecules.
+If needed, an application code can program certain DCM peers to perform specific functions differently from other DCM peers, but this is an application's responsibility to implement.

+The number of DCM peers in a cluster may fluctuate with time, because DCM peers may become temporarily or permanently disconnected from ZooKeeper, or because the number of active DCM peers is intentionally increased or decreased.
+By default, computations do not explicitly depend on the number of DCM peers; the user code does not need to be aware of the current status of the cluster.
+Progress towards and correctness of computational results is guaranteed regardless of the presence or absence of hardware connected to the cluster.

-So, the DCM extends the CM by introducing **distributed molecules** in addition to **local molecules**.
+To summarize, the DCM extends the CM by introducing **distributed molecules** in addition to **local molecules**, and by extending the operational semantics to coordinate data exchange between any number of DCM peers.
 The DCM runtime will also run local reactions with local molecules in the same way CM does.
 The programmer's job remains to declare certain molecules and reactions, and to emit certain initial molecules, such as to implement the required application logic.